obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 ### Check sync status

 After connecting to a remote vault, you can check the current sync status in the bottom status bar.
-You can hover the status icon to read more about what's going on.
+You can hover over the status icon to read more about what's going on.

-Click on the status icon will open up sync settings as a shortcut.
+Clicking on the status icon will open up sync settings as a shortcut.

 ### Version history